-The Group's banking facilities comprising term loans, bankers' acceptances and overdrafts are secured by way of legal charges over the landed properties belonging to certain Group entities and by a debenture incorporating fixed and floating charges over all assets of the Group entities (see Note 3 and 4).
-The facilities are also jointly and severally guaranteed by certain Directors of the Company.
+The Group's banking facilities comprising term loans, bankers' acceptances and overdrafts are secured by way of legal charges over the landed properties belonging to certain Group entities and by a debenture incorporating fixed and floating charges over all assets of the Group entities (see Note 3.2 and 4).
+The facilities are also jointly and severally guaranteed by certain Directors of the Company and a corporate guarantee from the Company.

-The finance lease liabilities are secured on the respective finance lease assets of the Group (see Note 3).
+The finance lease liabilities are secured on the respective finance lease assets of the Group (see Note 3.1).

-Finance lease liabilities
+12.2 Finance lease liabilities